Western Province women's cricket team: History

 Western Province Women first competed in the Simon Trophy between 1951–52 and 1975–76, winning the title a recorded three times.
 They joined the Inter-Provincial One-Day Tournament for its inaugural season in 1995–96, and have competed in every season since.
 They finished as runners-up to England Under-21s in 1997–98.
 The side won its first title in 2005–06, beating Boland in the final, before retaining their title the following season against the same opposition.
 They next won the tournament in 2008–09, before emerging victorious four years in a row between 2012–13 and 2015–16.
 They won their eighth title in 2017–18, before finishing as runners-up to North West in the following two seasons.
 In the 2020–21 season, due to COVID-19 protocols, there was no overall winner, but the side did win one of the two top tier groups, going unbeaten.
 They won their ninth one-day title in 2022–23.

 Western Province Women have also competed in the CSA Women's Provincial T20 Competition since its inception in 2012–13, and won the inaugural tournament.
 They went on to win the tournament four times in a row between 2014–15 and 2017–18, and then won their sixth and seventh titles in 2019–20 and 2021–22.

 In August 2023, it was announced that a new professional domestic system would be implemented for women's cricket in South Africa.
 As one of the six teams in the top division of the two domestic competitions, Western Province would be allowed eleven professional players from the 2023–24 season onwards.

-Players

 Current squad

-Based on appearances in the 2023–24 season.
-Players in bold have international caps.